 8 Drinks to Make

-Below we highlight nine of our favorite cocktails with Absolut Vanilia.
-But first, let’s hand the mic over to Ricardo ‘Rico’ Dynan, Bartender and Absolut Global Brand Ambassador.
+Here are eight of our favorite cocktails with Absolut Vanilia – but first, over to Ricardo ‘Rico’ Dynan, bartender and Absolut Global Brand Ambassador.

 1. Pornstar Martini

-“Think Strawberries and Cream.
+“Think strawberries and cream.
 Think Eton Mess,” says Rico.
-“Absolut Vanilia has those hints of ice cream and creamy vanilla-ness – you can’t beat it.”
+“Absolut Vanilia has those hints of ice cream and creamy vanilla – you can’t beat it.”

 Shaking together Absolut Vanilia, milk, pumpkin purée and a tablespoon of cinnamon syrup, the Pumpkin Pie Martini is a perfect sipper for the Holidays and those chilly fall and winter nights.
 Discover our Pumpkin Martini recipe.